awslabs/graphstorm/docs/source/graph-construction/gs-processing/gspartition/ec2-clusters.rst

     There are three positional arguments for ``build_docker_parmetis.sh``:

     1. **path-to-graphstorm** (**required**), is the absolute path of the "graphstorm" folder, where you cloned the GraphStorm source code.
 For example, the path could be ``/code/graphstorm``.
-    2. **image-name** (optional), is the assigned name of the to be built Docker image.
+    2. **image-name** (optional), is the assigned name of the Docker image to be built .
 Default is ``graphstorm``.
     3. **image-tag** (optional), is the assigned tag prefix of the Docker image.
 Default is ``local``.

 Setup a shared file system for the cluster ...........................................
-A cluster requires a shared file system, such as NFS or `EFS <https://docs.aws.amazon.com/efs/>`_, mounted to each instance in the cluster, in which all GraphStorm containers in the cluster can share data files, and save model artifacts and prediction results.
+A cluster requires a shared file system, such as NFS or `EFS <https://docs.aws.amazon.com/efs/>`_, mounted to each instance in the cluster, in which all GraphStorm containers can share data files, save model artifacts and prediction results.

-`Here <https://github.com/dmlc/dgl/tree/master/examples/pytorch/graphsage/dist#step-0-setup-a-distributed-file-system>`_ is the instruction of setting up NFS for a cluster.
+`Here <https://github.com/dmlc/dgl/tree/master/examples/pytorch/graphsage/dist#step-0-setup-a-distributed-file-system>`_ is the instruction of setting up an NFS for a cluster.
 As the steps of setting an NFS could be various on different systems, we suggest users to look for additional information about NFS setting.
 Here are some available resources: `NFS tutorial <https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-22-04>`_ by DigitalOcean, `NFS document <https://ubuntu.com/server/docs/service-nfs>`_ for Ubuntu.

 For an AWS EC2 cluster, users can also use EFS as the shared file system.
 Please follow 1) `the instruction of creating EFS <https://docs.aws.amazon.com/efs/latest/ug/gs-step-two-create-efs-resources.html>`_; 2) `the instruction of installing an EFS client <https://docs.aws.amazon.com/efs/latest/ug/installing-amazon-efs-utils.html>`_; and 3) `the instructions of mounting the EFS filesystem <https://docs.aws.amazon.com/efs/latest/ug/efs-mount-helper.html>`_ to set up EFS.

 After setting up a shared file system, we can keep all graph data in a shared folder.
-Then mount the data folder to the ``/path_to_data/`` of each instances in the cluster so that all GraphStorm containers in the cluster can access the graph data.
+Then mount the data folder to the ``/path_to_data/`` of each instances in the cluster so that all GraphStorm containers can access the data.

 Run a GraphStorm Container
 ...........................